Get 80% off your plan for your first 3 months*

 3. Earnings-based valuation

 Earnings-based valuation determines your business worth by multiplying annual earnings by an industry multiplier.
-The formula is: value = earnings × multiplier.

 Multiplier ranges vary by business type:

-• Customer loyalty: Long-term, repeat customers
+• customer loyalty: long-term, repeat customers

-• Market position: Local exclusivity or dominant market share
+• market position: local exclusivity or dominant market share

-• Intellectual property: Patents, trademarks, proprietary processes
+• intellectual property: patents, trademarks, proprietary processes

-• Business model: Hard-to-replicate operations or systems
+• business model: hard-to-replicate operations or systems

 You can use different earnings figures:

-Example: A business earning $350,000 annually with a 2x multiplier = $700,000 value.
-With a 5x multiplier = $1.75M value.
+Example: A business earning $350,000 annually with a 2x multiplier is worth $700,000.
+With a 5x multiplier, it's worth $1.75M.

 4. Times-revenue valuation